Viva Laughlin: Critical reception

 Critical reaction to the show was mostly negative.
 The musical numbers themselves were not criticized as much as the plot, the dialogue and the acting.

-The opening line of The New York Times review said, "Viva Laughlin on CBS may well be the worst new show of the season, but is it the worst show in the history of television?"Newsday's review started with, "The stud is a dud.
+The opening line of The New York Times review said, "Viva Laughlin on CBS may well be the worst new show of the season, but is it the worst show in the history of television?"

+Newsdays review started with, "The stud is a dud.
 And that's only the first of a dozen problems with CBS' admirably ambitious but jaw-droppingly wrongheaded new musical/murder mystery/family drama Viva Laughlin.
 Let us count the ways it bombs..."

 International broadcasters

 The following broadcasters purchased the series: